zapata-engineering/orquestra-sdk/docs/guides/workflow-runs.rst

 Storing and Retrieving Configurations
 -------------------------------------

-Configurations control interaction with runtime backend.
+Configurations control interaction with the runtime backend.
 The choice of a configuration determines what runtime to use (in-process, local Ray, remote).
 In addition, a configuration contains details required for connection with the runtime, like cluster URL and auth token.

 The built-in configurations include:

 * ``in_process``.
 You can use it via ``sdk.RuntimeConfiguration.in_process()`` or by passing ``"in_process"`` whenever config is required.
 * ``ray``.
 You can use it via ``sdk.RuntimeConfiguration.ray()`` or by passing ``"ray"`` whenever config is required.

 Configurations for interaction with remote runtime are created by using the :ref:`CLI for auth flow<cli_remote_login>`.

 .. literalinclude:: ../examples/config_management.py